epfl-lara/scallion/Readme.md

 # Overview

-Scallion is a library for writing lexers and parsers for *LL(1)* languages in Scala.
+Scallion is a library for writing lexers and parsers in Scala.

-In Scallion, lexing and parsing are two distinct phases.
-During lexing, the input stream of characters is turned into a stream of tokens.
-During parsing, the stream of tokens is consumed and turned into a value.
+Lexers are described using regular expressions, while parsers are described using parser combinators.

 # Tutorial: JSON Parser